Biden pays respects to US troops killed in Afghanistan

 “The 13 service members that we lost were heroes who made the ultimate sacrifice in service of our highest American ideals and while saving the lives of others,” Biden said in a statement Saturday.
 “Their bravery and selflessness has enabled more than 117,000 people at risk to reach safety thus far.”

+Biden held his hand over his heart and appeared to shut his eyes in prayer as each flag-draped transfer case was taken off a military aircraft and put on an awaiting vehicle.

-Family members of the fallen often travel to Dover to be present as flag-draped transfer cases are taken off the transport plane that returns them to American soil.
+Family members of the fallen often travel to Dover to be present for the return of the remains of their loved ones to American soil.
+Thursday's attack left so many casualties that military officials said the Dover Fisher House, which the Defense Department provides for the families of the fallen, was not large enough to accommodate all the grieving families, so some loved ones stayed off base.

-Aside from the quiet commands of honor guards who carry the transfer cases, the short prayers of the chaplain typically are the only words spoken during the ritual.
+The only sounds that be heard on the flight line were the quiet commands of honor guards who carried the transfer cases, the hum of the C-17 Globemaster II aircraft that transported the fallen, and the occasional sob of a grieving mourner.

+Biden was joined by several top aides, including Defense Secretary Lloyd Austin, chairman of the Joint Chiefs of Staff Gen. Mark Milley, and Secretary of State Antony Blinken.
+Eleven of the fallen service members’ families chose to allow their transfers to be open to media coverage.

-Biden's three most recent predecessors as presidents all attended dignified transfers for troops killed in the nearly 20-year Afghanistan war.
-It will be the Biden's first time attending the ritual as president, but he has been here before.
+Biden's three most recent predecessors as presidents all attended such dignified transfers.
+It was Biden's first time taking part in the ritual as president, but he has been here before.

 Biden attended a dignified transfer for two U.S. soldiers killed in a suicide blast at Bagram Airfield in the final months of his vice presidency in 2016.
 In 2008, while a senator and at the request of the grieving family, he attended one for a soldier killed in a car bombing in Iraq.
 Biden told CBS' “Face the Nation” that he had to get permission from the Pentagon to attend the transfer.